Thireshsidda/Detectron2-Custom-Object-Detection-And-Image-Segmentation/README.md

 ## Model Zoo and Baselines
 It provides a large set of baseline results and trained models available for download in the [Detectron2 Model Zoo](https://github.com/facebookresearch/detectron2/blob/main/MODEL_ZOO.md).

+## This repository allows you to try on your own vision applications by replacing the pretarined models mentioned above according to your usecase.